j-bull2003/MERN/README.md

 ## Acknowledgments

-We would like to thank the Therapy Box for your support in creating this project.
+I would like to thank the Therapy Box for your support in creating this project.